-Alpha-linolenic acid is a kind of omega-3 fatty acid found in plants.
+Alpha-linolenic acid is a type of omega-3 fatty acid found in plants.
 It is similar to the omega-3 fatty acids that are in fish oil, called eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-Your body can change alpha-linolenic acid into EPA and DHA.
-Alpha-linolenic acid is found in flaxseed oil, and in canola, soy, perilla, and walnut oils.
+Your body can change alpha-linolenic acid into EPA and DHA but it cannot produce alpha-linolenic acid by itself.
+It must be obtained through diet.